 3.A buffet lunch is served in the Faculty Dining Room for a very reasonable price between 11:30 a.m. and 1:30 p.m. on Tuesdays and Thursdays.
 Committee meetings may be scheduled at other times and can be scheduled with the Seaver Dean’s Office.
 However, whenever there are not committee meetings scheduled in this room, it may be used as the faculty lounge.

 1. Faculty office assignments are made by the Seaver Dean’s Office in consultation

-with the appropriate divisional dean.
-Classroom assignments are made by the divisional
+with the appropriate divisional chairperson.
+Classroom assignments are made by the

-deans from rooms assigned to that division by the Dean’s Office.
-After the school
+divisional chairpersons from rooms assigned to that division by the Dean’s Office.

-term begins, the Dean's Office submits the school-wide classroom assignment matrix
+After the school term begins, the Dean's Office submits the school-wide classroom

-to the Special Programs Office.
-Inquiries regarding classroom use other than scheduled
+assignment matrix to the Special Programs Office.
+Inquiries regarding classroom use

 2. Special Programs schedules the use of facilities in Tyler Campus Center (Fireside Room, Joslyn Plaza, Adamson Plaza).